5 Ways the Shipping Containers have Changed the World

 - Cranes Over Hard Labour

-Before the invention of shipping containers, cargo was loaded and unloaded by hand onto “break bulk” cargo ships.
+Before the invention of shipping containers, the cargo was loaded and unloaded by hand onto “break bulk” cargo ships.
 With the rise of the shipping container, this hard labour has been replaced by cranes.

 - Max Capacity